-Due in part to base effects, inflation had risen further in December 2016 and had been in line with the Bank's expectations.
-The Bank's measures of underlying inflation had remained broadly unchanged.
+Due primarily to base effects, inflation had risen further in January 2017, while the Bank's measures of underlying inflation had remained broadly unchanged.
+In the coming months, the price index was likely to rise further temporarily due to the base effects.
+Thereafter, inflation was likely to decrease again in the spring months as these effects gradually faded.
 Whole-economy wage growth was likely to remain strong, as a result of continued strong demand for labour and the wage agreement at the end of last year.
-To a smaller extent, this was expected to lead to higher core inflation and, to a greater extent, to a reduction in the trade surplus through an expansion in household consumption.
-With historically low inflation expectations, the consumer price index approached the inflation target only slowly, and was projected to reach the 3 per cent level consistent with price stability in the first half of 2018.
+The upward effect of this on costs was likely to be offset by the reduction in employers' social contributions and corporate taxes.
+According to our expectations, to a smaller extent this would lead to higher core inflation and, to a greater extent, to a reduction in the trade surplus through an expansion in household consumption.
+With historically low inflation expectations, the consumer price index approached the inflation target gradually, and was projected to reach the 3 per cent level consistent with price stability in the first half of 2018.

-According to monthly indicators, Hungarian economic growth had continued in the fourth quarter of 2016.
-In November, the volume of retail sales had increased further and industrial production had risen slightly relative to the same period a year earlier.
-Outstanding lending to small and medium-sized companies had increased by around 7 per cent in the third quarter and the stock of corporate loans had already started to rise on the year-on-year comparison.
+Hungarian economic growth had continued in the fourth quarter of 2016.
+In December, the volume of retail sales had increased further and industrial production had fallen slightly relative to the same period a year earlier.
+Including self-employed persons, outstanding lending to small and medium-sized companies had increased by nearly 12 per cent in 2016.
+Furthermore, the total stock of corporate loans had also increased markedly, by more than 4 per cent.
+The MNB's Market-based Lending Scheme had supported significantly this dynamic growth: the banks participating in the Scheme had overperformed their net lending commitment of HUF 195 billion for SMEs by more than 50 per cent in 2016 on the whole.
 The turnaround in household lending experienced last year had proved lasting.
 Labour demand had remained strong, and therefore the number of employees had increased and the unemployment rate had fallen further.
-In parallel with continued strong wage growth at the end of last year, household consumption was expected to grow further, which would be supported by the realisation of consumption deferred from previous years as well.
-Hungary's current account surplus was expected to fall to nearly a half of its 2016 level over the forecast horizon, driven by rising domestic demand.
+In parallel with strong wage growth expected to continue this year, household consumption was likely to grow dynamically, which would be supported by the realisation of consumption deferred from previous years as well.
+Hungary's current account surplus was expected to fall to nearly a half of its 2016 amount over the forecast horizon, driven by rising domestic demand.
 The Monetary Council expected annual economic growth of over 3 per cent both this year and next, to which the Bank's and the Government's measures to stimulate economic growth contributed substantially.